BrianWill-Unity/dots-api-guide/api_entity_query.md

 > *
 -->

 An `EntityQuery` let's us efficiently get all chunks which have (or don't have) a set of specified component types.

-The queries can also filter on two other criteria:
+Queries can also filter on two other criteria:

 - The value of shared components.
-- Whether values of specified component values might have changed since the last run of the query.
+- Whether values of specified component values may have changed since the last run of the query.

 ## **creating queries**